ethan-stone/obsidian-vault-dnd/Fantasia Red Light District.md

 - Take-down exploitative prostitution ring
 - Illegal gambling
 - Thieve's guild
+- Some sort of organized crime like the mafia
 # Possible Random Events
 - Speakeasy gets raided and needs to flee.
 If they get captured they can pay a fine or spend the night in jail.
 If they fight back and